Yespo-CDP/yespo-shopify/README.md

 Final synchronization status:
 - `COMPLETE` → all customers processed successfully.
-- `ERROR` → if a network failure or any unknown error occurs during the synchronization process.
+- `ERROR` → shown when a network failure or any unknown error occurs during the synchronization.

 ---